 - the latest mobile wireless technology available not only to all homes and businesses, but also along major Canadian roads

-In the Winnipeg METRO Region and across Manitoba, in both southern and northern communities, leaders are grappling with how to address.
+In the Winnipeg METRO Region and across Manitoba, in both southern and northern communities, leaders are grappling with how to address this.
 We have seen many communities across Canada, and the globe, rise to the challenges of providing basic Internet service to residents in various ways and a through a variety of different service models.
 Each model is uniquely created to meet the demands of their region as there is no one size fits all solution.

 Here in the Winnipeg METRO Region local leaders have joined forces to tackle this challenge through JohnQ Inc., their economic development arm.
 This past December 2018, local leaders signed an MOU with two private industry partners and are moving full steam ahead with a model to connect the region that will ensure residents of the Winnipeg METRO Region and communities across Manitoba get the service they need.